FAIRsharing/subject-ontology/README.md

 Within FAIRsharing, SRAO is used by both curators and our user community to annotate FAIRsharing records.
 SRAO itself is also available for general use from this repository under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 Please also see our [License file](LICENSE.md).

 If you wish to use the ontology in your work, you are free to do so.
 The license, as above, is CC-BY-SA, and we request that you also add the FAIRsharing logo to your work wherever you mention the ontology.
 Also, please let us know so we can get a warm feeling inside.

+For license information for the external ontologies used to create DRAO, please see our [Licensing Compliance](https://github.com/FAIRsharing/subject-ontology/blob/master/LicensingCompliance.md) page.

 # Contact Us